bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumStorageTemperature_0EEQzV6qrBOw1KDdYos7$D/Documentation.md

-Minimum storage temperature that system complies with (C°)
+Minimum storage temperature that the system or equipment can operate effectively at.